-In those many sessions of the same kind I realized how much emotional garbage people carry around while pretending to be nice.
-As a part of my self-discipline and what I called "starving my ego to death", I made it my practice to use discomfort for challenging my vulnerable ego and detaching my consciousness from it.
+In those many sessions of the same kind I realized how much emotional garbage people carry around while pretending to be "cool".
+As a part of my self-discipline, and what I called "starving my ego to death", I made it my practice to use discomfort for challenging my vulnerable ego and detaching my consciousness from it.

 From the perspective of that level of being honest to myself I could suddenly observe so much pathetic parading of other folks' egos in their hypocritical games of believing in one thing and practicing something opposite to it.